GSA/site-scanning-documentation/pages/results_validation_guide.md

 Infrastructure - Cloud.gov Pages Detected
 Infrastructure - Login Provider
 Infrastructure - Login Detected
-Infrastructure - Site Search Detected  - ???
+Infrastructure - Site Search Detected  - Updated:  does 'search' in form action; uswds search, type=search, for all form elements -  appear anywhere in an id, class, or name attribute; same for all of the input elements

+???
 If any element in the page is using a `usa-search` class.  it will look for the string search anywhere in an id, class, or action attribute within an input or form element.
 If it detects one, then the result will be TRUE.
 If not, FALSE.
 Infrastructure - Search.gov Detected: View the page source and search for an HTML element that has an 'action' attribute which equals `https://search.usa.gov/search`.
 Infrastructure - DAP Detected
 Infrastructure - DAP Parameters
 Infrastructure - Third Party Service Domains